 We often use the terms “women” and “women’s health” in marketing and education materials to be as clear and understandable to the widest range of people possible, regardless of education level, English proficiency, or background.
-The terms “women’s health” “women’s healthcare” and “women’s health conditions” are used to describe our services, not to describe those we serve.

 We’ve had many conversations at Visana about utilizing gender-neutral language (i.e. individuals with uteruses, birthing people, those who give birth), however because of the scope of our services and the conditions we treat, we serve many individuals who have had hysterectomies and other surgeries.
-Many of our patients are not able to get pregnant, do not menstruate, do not have a uterus, or do not have ovaries.

 Because we treat a wide range of conditions and often have to communicate our services to individuals with as few words as possible, we’ve landed on the terms “women’s healthcare” and “women’s health clinic” to describe ourselves.